LiangyuLiu/Algorihm/README.md

 # Algorihm
-This is a collection of my solving algorithm problems.
+This is a collection of me solving algorithm problems.

 Credit:
 1. Udacity: Intro to Data Structures and Algorithms by Grow with Google